8base/Documentation/docs/projects/8basehome/projects/projects-team-management.md

 Team Members are individuals who work together to develop applications in 8base.
 Their roles define permissions within the 8base Project Dashboard.

-This is differnet from users, who are individuals who sign-up for the application you have built.
+This is differnet from users, who are individuals who sign up for the application you have built.
 Their roles determine permissions within the application.

 You can open the Team Management page from the Project Dashboard.
 If you are a project Administrator, you can configure team roles and invite team members to the project.